magento/devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-mode.md

 	Typically, the user name and the group name are both `www-data`

-To add a user to the web server's group (assuming the typical CentOS and Ubuntu group names), enter the following command as a user with `root` privileges:
+To add a user to the web server's group (assuming the typical Apache group name for CentOS and Ubuntu), enter the following command as a user with `root` privileges:

 *	CentOS: `usermod -a -G apache <username>`
 *	Ubuntu: `useradd -G www-data <username>`